-Update as of July 12, 2019
+Update as of October 23, 2019

-In 2014, a Drafting Subcommittee (Subcommittee) was organized under the auspices of the Corporations, Securities and Financial Services Committee of the Business Law Section to make recommendations as to proposed changes to Chapter 607, Florida Statutes (the Florida Business Corporation Act or FBCA).
-The Drafting Subcommittee's mission statement was to comprehensively study Florida’s business corporation statute and to propose a more cohesive revision and set of amendments with the purpose of (i) bringing the FBCA in line with the most recent version of the Model Business Corporation Act (Model Act) and the trends affecting the use of corporations by businesses today, (ii) maintaining Florida’s competiveness with other jurisdictions, (iii) seeking to fix issues presented by the existing Florida corporate statute that have been experienced by practitioners in practice and in litigating disputes concerning the operations of Florida corporations, and (iv) continuing to encourage the formation and use of Florida corporations where appropriate.
+By way of further background, when the Subcommittee was organized in 2014, its purpose was to make recommendations as to proposed changes to Chapter 607, Florida Statutes (the Florida Business Corporation Act or FBCA).
+In particular, the Subcommittee's mission statement was to comprehensively study Florida’s business corporation statute and to propose a more cohesive revision and set of amendments with the purpose of (i) bringing the FBCA in line with the most recent version of the Model Business Corporation Act (Model Act) and the trends affecting the use of corporations by businesses today, (ii) maintaining Florida’s competiveness with other jurisdictions, (iii) seeking to fix issues presented by the existing Florida corporate statute that have been experienced by practitioners in practice and in litigating disputes concerning the operations of Florida corporations, and (iv) continuing to encourage the formation and use of Florida corporations where appropriate.

-The proposal as developed by the Subcommittee largely follows the 2016 version of the Model Act (which is promulgated by the Corporate Laws Committee of the ABA Business Law Section).
-The proposal also borrows parallel language and approaches from the Florida Revised Limited Liability Company Act.
+The proposal as developed by the Subcommittee largely followed the 2016 version of the Model Act (which is promulgated by the Corporate Laws Committee of the ABA Business Law Section).
+The proposal also borrowed parallel language and approaches from the Florida Revised Limited Liability Company Act.